computer-virus/WulffrithLauncher/Readme.md

 ## Bug Tracker

 ### Known Unfixed Bugs:
-- File Explorer Will Launch A New Instance Of Itself And Won't Close (Stacking Up)
+- None so far

 ### Fixed Bugs:
-- App still crashes if you don't have the image file in folder but reference it in appdata.
+- App still crashes if you don't have the image file in folder but reference it in appdata
 - Asks User To Use A Shortcut Which Doesn't Work (Switched To Absolute Path)
+- File Explorer Will Launch A New Instance Of Itself And Won't Close (This doesn't fix other apps with a similar behaviour so be cautious)

 ### Report Bugs:
 You can either send bug reports through this repository or to @computer_virus. on Discord.